APA PRIVACY STATEMENT

 If you have questions about this Privacy Statement you can contact us as indicated above.

-If you are not satisfied with the outcome of your complaint, you may refer your complaint to the Federal Privacy Commissioner by contacting 1300 363 992 or by visiting the website at (www.privacy.gov.au).
+If you are not satisfied with our response to your complaint, you may refer your complaint to the Office of the Information Commissioner (OAIC) by contacting the OAIC inquiries line on 1300 363 992 or see the OAIC website at www.oaic.gov.au